StevenClontz/DMSGSL-CodeOfLaws/CodeOfLaws.md

 ### Section 2.1: Vacancies and Ties

-Mid-term vacancies of any Leader, elected or appointed, shall by filled by majority vote of the remaining GSL members.
+Mid-term vacancies of any Leader within the first six months of the appointment shall be filled by majority vote of the DMS graduate student population.
+Nominations will be called for as soon as the vacancy arises, and elections will occur two weeks after the nominations are called for.
+After the six month mark, the current chair of the DMS will appoint a new leader.
+If there are no volunteers for the position, the current chair of the department will elect a Leader from the DMS graduate student population.

 In the case of a tie in any election, a run-off should be held.